 4) Taking out a loan or new credit card before getting a mortgage

 By now we should all know the power of our credit score but many (many) of us still don’t know the impact that some of our “innocent” decisions have on it.
 For example, did you know that any time you sign up for additional credit—whether you’re at the bank, mall or shopping at a store—that counts as a hard inquiry and a hit on your credit?
 I once had a client come in who had absolutely no clue why her credit score was so low.
 When I pulled her credit report (a soft inquiry by the way, which doesn’t affect your credit score) there were probably over thirty inquiries from lenders—all credit card applications she had filled out while shopping at stores.
 She figured she might as well try and see if she should get some extra credit.
 What she didn’t know was all the damage she was causing to her credit and that every time she filled out form she was essentially decreasing her likelihood of getting credit or qualifying for a mortgage.
-So do yourself a favour: If you’re seriously considering buying a home and getting a mortgage, work on building your credit the right way.
+Do yourself a favour: If you’re seriously considering buying a home and getting a mortgage, work on building your credit the right way.

 5) Consolidating debt into your mortgage